umairimran/puzzle_solver_algorithms/README.md

+# Project Title

+A brief description of what this project does and who it's for

+Here’s the README with emojis added and converted into proper Markdown format:

+markdown
+Copy
+Edit
 # Puzzle Solver: 8-Puzzle Problem Solver 🧩

 This repository contains a Python implementation of various search algorithms (BFS, DFS, UCS, IDS) to solve the 8-puzzle problem.
 The goal of the 8-puzzle problem is to arrange the tiles of a 3x3 grid in a specific goal state starting from an initial configuration using valid moves.